 Is the intervention of interest different to that in the registration randomised controlled trials?

-This section will take you through the difference between efficacy and relative effectiveness with respect to the intervention (table 1 below) and reasons why they may be different.
-It will then outline possible planning questions which may help you to anticipate potential effectiveness issues that may arise when undergoing health technology assessment (HTA).
-The page will conclude with links to a number of methods that can be used to further explore potential effectiveness issues for a medicine related to the intervention.
+This page takes you through the difference between efficacy and relative effectiveness with respect to the intervention (Table 1 below) and reasons why they may be different.
+It then outlines possible planning questions which may help you to anticipate potential effectiveness issues that may arise when undergoing health technology assessment (HTA).
+The page concludes with links to a number of methods that can be used to further explore potential effectiveness issues for a medicine related to the intervention.

 Table 1.
 Difference between efficacy and relative effectiveness with a focus on the intervention